Internet privacy: Privacy-focused search engines/browsers

-A decentralized search engine developed on the basis of a community project, which started in 2005.
+A decentralized search engine developed based on a community project, which started in 2005.
 The search engine follows a slightly different approach to the two previous ones, using a peer-to-peer principle that does not require any stationary and centralized servers.
 This has its disadvantages but also the simple advantage of greater privacy when surfing due to basically no possibility of hacking.